Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 In this section of our blog, we will study the steps that are being performed to yield hybrid seeds.
 Majorly, this is a four-step process.
 The details about the same are discussed below.

-Step 1: Choice as well as the development of seeds parent (A-Line)
+Step 1: Choice and development of the female parent (A-Line)

-On the other hand, in vegetable seed crops in which single pollination will tend to produce many seeds, fertile pure lines are being used as the seed’s plants in an effectual way.
+On the other hand, in vegetable seed crops in which single pollination will tend to produce many seeds, fertile pure lines are being used as the seed plants effectively.
 After identifying the male sterline, an isogenic B-line should be maintained.
 In this context, the stains can be examined by performing B-line crossing with the A-line.
 Additionally, it can also be depicted that with the help of repeated crossing, the B-line can be converted into the A-line.
-This is done until both A and B lines will become similar in nature.
+This is done until both A and B lines become similar in nature.
 When both become similar then it is called by the name of isogenic.

-Step 2: Choice and the development of restorer or male parent (R-line)
+Step 2: Choice and the development of the male parent (R-line)

-It is being regarded as the second most important component which is being required with an aim to make a production of hybrid seeds.
+It is being regarded as the second most important component which is required to make a production of hybrid seeds.
 The given development is being performed by using the pure line selection method.
-From the heterozygous gene pool, S0 is selected on the basis of different types of attributes such as disease resistance, vigour, productivity, etc. Here, after performing the self-pollination, S1 plants are being obtained and they are being grown in the raw wise.
+From the heterozygous gene pool, S0 is selected based on different types of attributes such as disease resistance, vigour, productivity, etc. Here, after performing the self-pollination, S1 plants are being obtained and they are being grown in the raw wise.
 The given function is repeated until S2 is obtained.
 The whole process will be continued until S5 and S6.

 On the other hand, the unwanted inbred line in the process is being discarded from the whole process.
-In addition to this, the perspective of the R lines is being chosen with an aim to make a development of F1 hybrid.
-This is being made on the basis of S5 and S6.
-Thus, it would be correct to say that it is by complying with the given type of activity only the whole activity of choice and the development of the restore is being completed.
+In addition to this, the perspective of the R lines is being chosen to make a development of an F1 hybrid.
+This is being made based on S5 and S6.
+Thus, it would be correct to say that it is by complying with the given type of activity only the whole activity of choice and the development of the restoration are being completed.
 After that, the process will move on to the third step.

 Step 3: Maintenance and the multiplication of parental seeds

 The hybrid programs are based on the 3 lines in the case of cross-pollinated crops.
 The lines are A (Ms), B (maintainer) and R (Restorer).
-These all homozygous inbred is being maintained by the breeder.
-In this regard, it is the responsibility of the breeder that it should discard any kind of changes that happen in the population.
-For effective maintenance, A and B lines are grown in the ideal agronomic condition.
-On the other hand, for the effective maintenance of the R-line, the plot should be completely isolated from the others in an effectual way.
+These all homozygous inbred lines are being maintained by the breeder.
+In this regard, it is the responsibility of the breeder to it should discard any kind of changes that happen in the population.
+For effective maintenance, A and B lines are grown in the ideal agronomic conditions.
+On the other hand, for the effective maintenance of the R-line, the plot should be completely isolated from the others.

-Step 4: Production and the improvement of the F1 hybrid
+Step 4: Production of the F1 hybrid seeds

-With an aim to make production of the F1 hybrid seeds, both the A and R lines are being grown together.
+To make production of the F1 hybrid seeds, both the A and R lines are being grown together.
 The ratio of them is 4:2 in the production block.
-The arrangement is the same but the B line is being substituted by the R lines.
-Moreover, for the improvement of the F1 hybrid, it is very much essential that the parental lines should be improved.
+The arrangement is the same, but the B line is being substituted by the R lines.
+Moreover, for the improvement of the F1 hybrid, the parental lines must be improved.
 Overall, it can be said that it is being regarded as the basic process with the help of which hybrid seeds are being produced.

 Also read: Current Biology Research Topics for Students

-• Moreover, it is also the responsibility of the breeder that it should get information about the specific parental lines.
-In this regard, the breeder should make sure that the parental lines which are being assessed by it should be correct.
+• Moreover, it is also the responsibility of the breeder to it should get information about the specific parental lines.
+In this regard, the breeder should make sure that the parental lines which are being assessed by it are correct.

-• Furthermore, it is also required by the breeder that it should develop the system with an aim to control the pollen.
+• Furthermore, it is also required by the breeder that it should develop the system to control the pollen.

 • The maintenance of the parental lines is regarded as the main problem of the breeder.